AthenaBW/animated-waffle/README.md

   * [Questions](#questions)

   ## Installation
-  open folder in terminal, run node index.js and then continue to follow the prompts
+  open working folder in terminal, run node index.js and then continue to follow the prompts
   ## Usage
   Inquirer 8.2.4
   ## Contributing